cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 operation can be performed.

 ~~~
-trusted_dealer_keygen(n, t)
+  trusted_dealer_keygen(n, t):

   Inputs:
   - n, the number of shares to generate, an integer
   - t, the threshold of the secret sharing scheme, an integer

   Outputs: a list of secret keys, each which is an element of F, and a public key which is
   an element of G. It is assumed the dealer then sends one secret key to each of the n
   participants, and afterwards deletes the secrets from their local device.

   def trusted_dealer_keygen(n, t):
     s = RandomScalar()
     points = secret_share_split(s, n, t)
     secret_keys = []
       sk_i = (i, points[i])
     secret_keys.append(sk_i)
     public_key = ScalarBaseMult(s)
     return secret_keys, public_key
 ~~~

 Use of this method for key generation requires a mutually authenticated secure channel